google/filament/ios/samples/README.md

 Before reporting build errors, please try cleaning the CMake directories first and building again from scratch.

-## xcodegen
+## XcodeGen

-[xcodegen](https://github.com/yonaskolb/XcodeGen) is used to generate the Xcode projects.
-While not required to run the samples, xcodegen makes modifying them easier.
+[XcodeGen](https://github.com/yonaskolb/XcodeGen) is used to generate the Xcode projects.
+While not required to run the samples, XcodeGen makes modifying them easier.
 Each sample folder contains the `project.yml` file used for the sample, which includes a global `app-template.yml` file.
 Simply run

 ```